Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Finally, an eco-friendly base layer provides the spring unit with a durable foundation.

-Customer Reviews of the Saatva RX
+Customer Reviews of the Saatva Rx

 Customers on Saatva’s website have awarded the Saatva Rx 4.8 out of 5 stars on average.
 Multiple testimonies praise the bed for helping with chronic back and neck pain, with only a few mentioning drawbacks such as lackluster edges.